vthil3049/e28/p3/README.md

 5. CreditsPage.vue - Event day credits

 ## Server interaction
-1. App.vue - on mounting, calls utils.js method to
+1. App.vue - on mounting, calls app.js method to update the list of **items** in the store
-* init firebase
-* refresh the data model (program) - this calls the Firebase backend to get the list of items
-2. ProgramPage.vue - on mounting calls utils.js to retrieve the current data model (program)
+2. ProgramPage.vue - on mounting retrieves the current data model of items from the Store.
+When an item is deleted the store is refreshed
+3. AddItemPage - adds a single item and updates the store.
+Contains the validation for the required fields in the form.

 ## Outside resources
 * Used **faker** - https://www.npmjs.com/package/faker for generating names in the Credits Page.
 Notice the names change when you refresh that page :)